-Dr Jones is quite open about her aims: ‘I’m calling out to the UK public and decision makers to urge the music industry to quickly create two new music licences: one that health and fitness professionals can buy to use music in online classes and one that the Department for Health can buy to use music across the NHS.
+She is, however, candid about her aims: ‘I’m calling out to the UK public and decision makers to urge the music industry to quickly create two new music licences: one that health and fitness professionals can buy to use music in online classes and one that the Department for Health can buy to use music across the NHS.
 I truly believe that this will not only help transform the health of the nation but also provide a new health revenue stream for the music industry [my italics]….
 There’s a growing number of people within the music industry who want to see this happen, but these conversations are slow.
 Let’s act fast.
 Lives are at stake.’

-Write explaining all this to your own MP, who is the relevant person to write to, and also to Lord Howarth firstname.lastname@example.org and to Lord Clement-Jones email@example.com, and to any other peers you know.
-(Lord Clement-Jones says he actually does not want to see hospitals filled with piped music but this would be the likely effect of the proposal.)
+Write explaining all this to your own MP, who is always the relevant person to write to, calling on them to support an Early Day Motion on Jones’s proposals.
+The House of Commons website describes EDMs: ‘Early Day Motions (EDMs) are motions submitted for debate in the House of Commons for which no day has been fixed.
+As there is no specific time allocated to EDMs very few are debated.However, many attract a great deal of public interest and media coverage.’
+You can also write to Lord Howarth firstname.lastname@example.org and to Lord Clement-Jones email@example.com, and to any other peers you know.
+(Lord Clement-Jones says he actually dislikes piped music and does not want to see hospitals filled with it.
+But this would be the likely effect of the proposal.)

 We should, however, not bother hospitals at present, not until the Covid-19 Crisis has abated further.